tony-oliver/mdview/README.md

 monitors (and reports) changes to files, as well as how to make the displayed HTML use the visual styles adopted by GitHub and by markdown editors.

-UPDATE: I've now added a search facility, using the `find_controller` facilities in `WebKitWebView`.
+UPDATE: I've now added a search facility, using the `find_controller` facilities in `WebKitWebView` and some fancy keypress-handling.

 ## Packaging